Marianne Vos: 2010s

-2022
+2020s

+In 2020, Vos won the points classification at the Giro Rosa, as well as 3 stage wins.

+In 2021, Vos joined Team Jumbo-Visma.
+In the spring classics, Vos won Gent–Wevelgem and Amstel Gold Race.
+Later that year, she finished second at the Road World Championships road race in Flanders.
-Vos started the year with an eighth Cyclocross World Championship title in Fayetteville, Arkansas, at the end of a fierce head-to-head battle with defending champ Lucinda Brand (Netherlands).

-Marianne participated in first edition of Tour de France Femmes.
+In 2022, Vos started the year with an eighth cyclo-cross world championship title in Fayetteville, Arkansas, at the end of a fierce head-to-head battle with defending champ Lucinda Brand (Netherlands).
+Vos participated in first edition of Tour de France Femmes.
 She won stage 2 to Provins, defeating Katarzyna Niewiadoma, Elisa Longo Borghini and Silvia Persico in the sprint.
 This gave her the overall lead and made her holder of the yellow jersey.
 She also took the early lead in the points classification.
 She then won Stage 6 from Saint-Dié-des-Vosges to Rosheim, gaining a comfortable lead in the points classification and making Tour de France history by being the first woman to win a stage while wearing the yellow jersey.
 As a result, she extended her lead to +0:30 over both Niewiadoma and Persico.
 She fell out of contention for the yellow jersey after stage 7, but still maintained the lead in the points classification.
 Even though she had led this classification for several stages, she would wear the green jersey for the first time on the final day of the race.
 Ultimately, Vos finished 26th in the general classification, 36 mins and 56 secs behind winner Annemiek van Vleuten.

+In 2023, Vos won the points classification at La Vuelta Femenina, as well as two stages.
+Vos abandoned the 2023 Tour de France Femmes after six stages in anticipation of the world road race championship – however she finished 47th, nearly 15 minutes behind the winner.

+In 2024, Vos won the Amstel Gold Race for the second time.
+At La Vuelta Femenina, Vos won the points classification for the second year in succession, as well as winning two stages.
+At the Paris 2024 Olympic Games women's road race, Vos won a silver medal by beating Lotte Kopecky in a sprint for second place.
+At the Tour de France Femmes, Vos won the points classification for the second time.

 Outside sports

+Personal life

+At the first edition of the Tour de France Femmes, following her first stage win, Vos revealed she has been in a relationship with fellow Dutch cyclist Moniek Tenniglo.
+They have been living together since 2017, and currently reside in Borne, Twente.

+Charity

 Vos is an ambassador for the Dutch charity Jeugdsportfonds which financially supports children of poor families who want to join a sports club.
 She is also an ambassador for Youth United for Sri Lanka (YU4SL), set up by young people to help underprivileged people in Sri Lanka.
 Speed skater Ireen Wüst and other Dutch celebrities joined Vos as ambassadors.